Configuring a Remote Data Processor (v6+)

 - Saving the collected data to a storage

-The cluster consists of three node types which communicate with each other via TLS protocol:
+The cluster consists of two node types which communicate with each other via the TLS protocol:

-- Local DP (Main node) - a docker container
+- Local Data Processor (Main node) - a docker container

 - RDP - a Windows service